fishsciences/artemis_methods/intro/modeling_eDNA.md

 what defines the unit of study, e.g. a single detection in a technical replicate, filter, sampling point, or occurrence.
-Regardless, by using off-the-shelf analysis programs, these analysis methods allow for easy estimation of various covariates on the probability of presence,
+Regardless, by using off-the-shelf analysis programs, these analysis methods allow for easy estimation of various covariates on the probability of presence.

 Using a binary response for eDNA studies has the advantage of ease of analysis, as many off-the-shelf statistical programs can estimate a binomial model.
-However, there is a trade-off with this; the ease of analysis within a study verses difficulty in comparing between studies.
+However, there is a trade-off with this; the ease of analysis within a study versus the difficulty in comparing between studies.
 Binary response models are dependent on the threshold which defines a non-detection.
-This cutoff threshold is a function of 1) the standard curve, which defines the [eDNA] that corresponds to the threshold value, and 2) and researcher decisions.
+This cutoff threshold is a function of 1) the standard curve, which defines the ln[eDNA] that corresponds to the threshold value, and 2) and researcher decisions.
 For example, in response to the level of sensitivity of an assay, some researchers might use a maximum Cq threshold of 35 cycles, while others use 40 cycles.
-Thus the [eDNA] which corresponds to the maximum Cq value for a particular set of extractions varies between studies and "presence" across studies can refer to different actual concentrations of eDNA.
+Thus the ln[eDNA] which corresponds to the maximum Cq value for a particular set of extractions varies between studies and "presence" across studies can refer to different actual concentrations of eDNA.

-One solution to this quandary is to model either the Cq values themselves or concentration/copy number (back-calculated from the Cq values via the standard curve) as a continuous response variable.
+One solution to this quandary is to model either the Cq values themselves or concentration/copy number as a continuous response variable.
-This response variable is then analyzed using a linear model to estimate the effects of various covariates on [eDNA].
-In particular, using the [eDNA] or copy number values back-transformed from the observed Cq values avoids some of the above issues.
+This response variable is then analyzed using a linear model to estimate the effects of various covariates on ln[eDNA].
+In particular, using the ln[eDNA] or copy number avoids some of the above issues.
 Similar to the binary response variable, modeling this response can be accomplished using common statistical software.
 However, the continuous Cq, concentration, or copy number is still associated with the detection